jamescarruthers/PlotteRXY/README.md

 # PlotterXY
-A machine deisgned as your second plotter after an AxiDraw or vintage plotter.
+A machine designed to be your second plotter after an AxiDraw or vintage plotter.

 # Why?
 I really enjoyed the flexibility of my AxiDraw, and the speed of my Roland DPX-2200.
 I wanted something of a halfway house, with the pen flexibility of the AxiDraw and the speed and size of the Roland.